 - Power in Pure Inductive Circuit

 The inductor is a type of coil which reserves electrical energy in the magnetic field when the current flow through it.
 The inductor is made up of wire which is wound in the form of a coil.
-When the current flow through inductor changes then time-varying magnetic field causes emf which obstruct the flow of current.The inductance is measured in Henry.The opposition of flow of current is known as the inductive reactance.
+When the current flowing through inductor changes then time-varying magnetic field causes emf which obstruct the flow of current.The inductance is measured in Henry.The opposition of flow of current is known as the inductive reactance.

 Explanation and Derivation of Inductive Circuit